IPv4 - Addressing

 Unicast Addressing Mode:

 In this mode, data is sent only to one destined host.
 The Destination Address field contains 32- bit IP address of the destination host.
-Here client sends data to the targeted server:
+Here the client sends data to the targeted server:

 Broadcast Addressing Mode: